-Step by step directions to sew the body, hair and face of a 22″ original pattern doll.
+Step by step directions to sew the body and hair for a plush doll.

 2/3 yard of preferred skin color flannel (recommended) or other cotton fabric with minimal stretch (A twin sheet from the thrift store will make 3-4 dolls for a few bucks)

 2 squares of felt in preferred hair color (33 cents each at the box store)

 2 eyes, or felt in colors to make eyes and facial features (upcycle from stuffies, or available online- listed as shank doll eyes)

 Thread in flesh and hair color